c0deaddict/nix-matrix-appservices/README.md

 After this, a configuration file is generated based on the `settings` passed to the appservice.
-Environment variables are also substuted in with envsubst, so the `environmentFile` option can be used to pass secrets for the appservice.
+Environment variables are also substuted in with envsubst, so the `serviceConfig.EnvironmentFile` option can be used to pass secrets for the appservice.

 ### Environment Variables
 These variables are available in your `startupScript` and `settings`(substituted in):